Montana State Capitol

-The Montana State Capitol is the state capitol of the U.S. state of Montana that houses the Montana State Legislature which is located in the state capital of Helena at 1301 East Sixth Avenue.
-The building was constructed between 1896 and 1902 with wing-annexes added between 1909 and 1912.
+The Montana State Capitol is the structure in the U.S. state of Montana that houses the Montana State Legislature, the offices of the Governor, Lieutenant Governor, and Secretary of State and support staff.
+It is located in the capital city of Helena at 1301 East Sixth Avenue.
+The building was constructed between 1896 and 1902 and enlarged with two wings added between 1909 and 1912.